DylanReile/CraigslistJobApplier/README.md

                                 location and job category.
 EX:
                                 http://nyc.craigslist.org/search/sof

-  -a, --gmailAddress            Required.
+  -g, --gmailAddress            Required.
 Address of the Gmail account used to
                                 send emails.
 EX: bob@gmail.com

   -p, --gmailPassword           Required.
 Password to the Gmail account.

   -m, --messageFile             Required.
 File containing the email message.

-  -r, --resumeFile              Required.
-Resume file that will be attached to
+  -a, --attachments             Files that will be attached to the email.
+Separated by ',' without spaces.
+EX:resume.pdf,coverLetter.pdf
-                                the email.

   -o, --sentEmailsOutputFile    Required.
 File used to log email addresses that
                                 have already received emails.
 Used to avoid